wisdom-300

 Declaration of Literary Independence photo

-American Literature: Declaration of Literary Independence
+American Literature: a Declaration of Literary Independence

 Washington Irving: evolution, nostalgia and imaginary compensation